hmrc/file-transmission-synchronous/README.md

 Response status | Description
 ---|---
 202| when file transfer successful
-400| when payload invalid or has not passed the validation
+400| when payload malformed or has not passed the validation

 Example request payload: